 Security Futures—Know Your Risks, or Risk Your Future

-Security futures are among the potentially riskiest financial products available in the United States.
-Federal regulations permit trading in futures contracts on single stocks (also known as single stock futures or SSFs) and narrow-based security indices (see definition below).
+Federal regulations permit trading in futures contracts on single stocks (also known as single stock futures or SSFs) and narrow-based security indices (see glossary below).
 This article describes what security futures are, how they differ from stock options, some of the risks they can pose, and how they are regulated.
-You should also read the Security Futures Risk Disclosure Statement and August 2010 and April 2014 supplements before trading security futures.

 What's a security futures contract?

-A security futures contract is a legally binding agreement between two parties to buy or sell a specific quantity of shares of an individual stock or a narrow-based security index at a specified price, on a specified date in the future (known as the settlement or expiration date).
+A security futures contract is a legally binding agreement between two parties to buy or sell a specific quantity of shares of a security (i.e., common stock or an exchange-traded fund) or a narrow-based security index at a specified price, on a specified date in the future (known as the settlement or expiration date).
 If you buy a futures contract, you are entering into a contract to buy the underlying security and are said to be "long" the contract.
 Conversely, if you sell a futures contract, you are entering into a contract to sell the underlying security and are considered "short" the contract.
+The price at which the contract trades (or the “contract price”) is determined by relative buying and selling interest on a regulated U.S. exchange.

 Security Futures Contract Specifications